Piper Cooks

 Florentine Cookies with Chocolate and Orange

 Delicate almond lace cookies, drizzled with chocolate and fragrant with the zest of an orange.
-The batter is made on the stovetop and then cooled, and then the cookies are baked up thin, crispy, and sweet.
 Drizzle with chocolate or make sandwich cookies.
 The perfect addition to your Christmas baking list.

 Ingredients